Collecting Data on Your App

 Collecting Data from the Dock

-Save time by running Time Profiler from the Instruments app icon in the Dock to record events while Instruments is not running.
-Record fleeting or transient events.
-You can profile the following:
+Save time by running Time Profiler from the Instruments app icon in the Dock to automatically record certain events in the background, even without Instruments running.
+Using this method, you can perform the following tasks:

 System Time Profile.
 Starts profiling all system processes.

 Time Profile Specific Process.
-Starts the Time Profiler instrument with the targeted app from the pop-up menu.
+Starts the Time Profiler instrument with a specific app from the pop-up menu.

 Automatically Time Profile Spinning Applications.
 Automatically profiles blocked (spinning) apps in the future.